MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Denmark/how-to-set-up-customers-for-oioubl.md

     ms.author: sgroespe

 ---
-# How to: Set Up Customers for OIOUBL
+# Set Up Customers for OIOUBL
 To create Offentlig Information Online UBL (OIOUBL) documents for customers in the public sector, you must add OIOUBL information to the relevant customers.

  This topic only describes fields that apply to OIOUBL.
-For more information, see [How to: Register New Customers](../../sales-how-register-new-customers.md).
+For more information, see [Register New Customers](../../sales-how-register-new-customers.md).

 ### To set up customers for OIOUBL